Niqtan/Blockmos/README.md

 ### "Corrupt af"

-Makibaka is a mini python blockchain project used as a proof-of-concept for a future project.
+Makibaka is a mini python blockchain project used as a proof-of-concept for a very soon to be government project in the Philippines.

 I planned this project as a prototype for future iteration of uses for a blockchain tax collecting system in order for public officials to be able to be transparent about the finances of the country.